429 words found — page 1 of 9

 Elementary

-The original, unchanged form of a verb (also called infinitive without 'to')
+The original, unchanged form of a verb before adding any endings.

 Elementary